SophieNguyen113/4-Way-Traffic-System/README.md

  * After the time elapsed, the system resumes the main traffic control cycle from the state where the pedestrian cycle interrupts occurred.
  * ==========================================================
  */

+ * Notes: Use file .HEX to simulate Arduino code in Proteus Professional.